G100my/G100my.github.io/content/en/Projects.md

 ## Your Harbour Lover

-A personal website created for a close friend, purely for fun.
+A personal website created for my friend, purely for fun.

 - Integrated Google Apps Script to allow my friend to use Google Sheets as a backend for a recommended business list, enabling easy data updates.